GeoscienceAustralia/cloud/docs/_pages/setting_up_sub.md

  * Click the "Sign in using our secure server" button to creat a new account.

-3. Login Credentials:
+**3. Login Credentials:**

  * My Name is: this will be the **Account Name** from step 1.
  * My e-mail address: same as used in previous step
  * Enter a password (and remember it for later!)
  * Click "Create Account" button

-4. Contact Information:
+**4. Contact Information:**

  * Select "Company Account" radio button
  * Full Name is the **Account Name** from step 1.
  * Company Name and Details as below:
-   > Company Name: Geoscience Australia
+   *Company Name: Geoscience Australia
-   > Country: Australia
+   Country: Australia
-   > Address: GPO Box 378
+   Address: GPO Box 378
-   > City: Canberra
+   City: Canberra
-   > State: ACT
+   State: ACT
-   > Post Code: 2601
+   Post Code: 2601
-   > Phone: +61 2 6249 9111
+   Phone: +61 2 6249 9111*
  * Complete the Captcha Image test and tick the "AWS Customer Agreement" check box - and click "Create Account and Contine"
  * Welcome to Amazon Web Services page - click 'Launch Management Console' button

-5. Sign In to new account:
+**5. Sign In to new account:**

  * My e-mail address: same as used previously
  * Select 'I am a returning user' and enter the password
  * click 'Sign in using our secure server'

-6. Add Credit Card to secure charges:
+**6. Add Credit Card to secure charges:**

- > To cover any charges, AWS requires a credit card to secure the account initially.
+ * To cover any charges, AWS requires a credit card to secure the account initially.
- > The next step will request the new account to be assigned to GA's Consolidated Billing account.
+ * The next step will request the new account to be assigned to GA's Consolidated Billing account.
- > Any credit charges should be minimal (less than $10 in the first month) however this needs to be agreed to by the GA Credit Card holder and the relevant financial delegate.
+ * Any credit charges should be minimal (less than $10 in the first month) however this needs to be agreed to by the GA Credit Card holder and the relevant financial delegate.

  * Step 1 of 2 - Enter Credit Card Details
  * Step 2 of 2 - select 'use contact address' tick box and click 'Continue'

-7. Sign up for Consolidated Billing:
+**7. Sign up for Consolidated Billing:**

  * Select 'My Billing Dashboard' from drop down menu under the Account Name - top right of window.
  * Select the 'Consolidated Billing' menu option and click 'Sign up for Consolidated Billing'
  * You may be asked to Verify your Identity - this is done via an automated phone call